Understanding Why Customers Buy

-The Jobs to Be Done (JTBD) framework is a powerful method businesses use to understand customer motivations and decisions.
-This approach can benefit both new and established companies, especially in times of change, like during the coronavirus pandemic.
+The Jobs to Be Done (JTBD) framework is a powerful method that can be used to understand customer motivations and decisions.
+This framework of thinking can benefit product developers, marketers, or even small service based businesses.

 What is JTBD Theory?